Boise Cascade shares rise as much as 27 percent in debut

-Boise Cascade, whose products are used in home construction and remodeling projects, capitalized on investor enthusiasm for a recovery in the U.S. housing market.
+Boise Cascade, whose products are used in new residential construction and remodeling projects, capitalized on investor enthusiasm for a recovery in the U.S. housing market.

-The company was formed in 2004 by private equity firm Madison Dearborn's acquisition of OfficeMax Inc's OMX.N forest products and paper assets.
-Just a year before, Boise Cascade had acquired the office supply chain for $1.1 billion, taking the OfficeMax name.

 Boise Cascade is one of several recent housing-related IPOs.
 Tri Point Homes LLC (TPH.N), the first U.S. home builder to go public in almost a decade, raised $233 million in its January listing.
 Taylor Morrison Home Corp, which builds single family homes, filed in January to raise $250 million in a public offering.